thingsboard/thingsboard.github.io/_includes/docs/user-guide/telemetry.md

 ## Rule engine

-The [Rule Engine](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/re-getting-started/) is responsible for processing all sorts of incoming data and event.
+The [Rule Engine](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/re-getting-started/) is responsible for processing all sorts of incoming data and events.
 You may find most popular scenarios of using attributes within rule engine below:

 **Generate alarms based on the logical expressions against time-series values**